Quantum steering with vector vortex photon states with the detection loophole closed: Results

-Our experimental setup is shown in Fig.~\ref{fig:apparatus}(b)-(c).
+Our experimental setup is shown in Fig.~{\bf 1b}-{\bf c}.
 Photon pairs in the $\ket{\Psi^-_{\rm p}}$ state were generated by the collinear telecom SPDC source.
 The downconverter was pumped by a $1$ ps-pulse-length mode-locked Ti:Sapphire laser.
 We used an antireflection-coated silicon filter to separate the pump from the downconverted photons.
 The two-photon coincidence rate was $\sim 20,000$ s$^{-1}$.
-The photons were coupled into optical fibers (not shown in Fig.~\ref{fig:apparatus}, for simplicity) before emerging into free space for transmission and measurement.
+The photons were coupled into optical fibers (not shown in Fig.~{\bf 1}, for simplicity) before emerging into free space for transmission and measurement.
 Photon $a$ was sent to the trusted party, Alice, where she performed a polarization projection measurement with a quarter-wave plate (QWP), half-wave plate (HWP), and polarizing beam splitter (PBS).
+No degree of freedom conversion was performed on this qubit because no minimum requirement is set on the transmission between source and trusted party, making the use of any degree of freedom trivial on this channel.
 Photon $b$ was sent through a q-plate where its qubit was converted from polarization to vector vortex mode degree of freedom, providing the overall two-photon shared state~\cite{cozzolino19}

-The photon was then sent through a free-space channel, which consisted of a $4-f$ imaging system to the analyzer device of the untrusted party, Bob.
-Bob's measurement device consisted of another $q=0.5$ q-plate, for reverse conversion, followed by polarization measurement.
-All of Bob's optical components (Fig.~\ref{fig:apparatus}(c)), except the detectors themselves, were mounted in a cage system that could rotate around the propagation axis of the photons.
+The photon was then sent through a free-space channel, which consisted of a 4F imaging system to the analyzer device of the untrusted party, Bob.
+Bob's measurement device consisted of another $q=0.5$ q-plate, followed by a QWP, HWP and PBS.
+This allowed analyzing vector vortex modes by converting them via polarization to path, where the photon could finally be fiber-coupled and detected.
+All of Bob's optical components (Fig.~{\bf 1c}), except the detectors themselves, were mounted in a cage system that could rotate around the propagation axis of the photons.
+This effectively amounted to a rotation of the state from Bob's point of view.
 We refer to the rotation setting of Bob's apparatus as its \textit{orientation}.
 After the PBS, the photons were collected into single-mode telecom fibers and sent to SNSPDs for readout.
 All optical components, including the q-plates, were anti-reflection coated for $1550~{\rm nm}$.
+The use of a 4F imaging system was required because q-plates, and similar devices that perform a phase-only transformation, do not generate a propagation-invariant optical mode, such as a Laguerre-Gauss mode with single radial and azimuthal numbers.
+This would result in a non-Gaussian mode shape after the reverse transformation at Bob's stage, and thus reduced fiber coupling efficiency.
+A 4F setup can compensate for this effect on laboratory-scale distances.